vsanjekar/tradeking-python/README.md

-tradeking-cli
+tradeking-python-api
 =============

-This is a CLI interface for TradeKing accounts.
-It can also be used for detailed stock quotes.
+This is a python API for TradeKing accounts.

+Other features include:
+- CLI interface for TradeKing account.
+- detailed stock quotes.